princeton-nlp/LM-Science-Tutor/tutoreval/README.md

 ```

 #### Chat templates
 By default, TutorEval formats the LM tutor's prompt as a `user/assistant` dialogue.
 Some HuggingFace models recommend using other chat templates.
-To use the HuggingFace chat templates, use the `--hf_chat_template` flag.
+To use default tokenizer chat templates, use the `--hf_chat_template` flag.
 For example, to evaluate Mistral-7B-Instruct-v0.2:
 ```python
 python -m tutoreval.generate --model mistralai/Mistral-7B-Instruct-v0.2 --hf_chat_template
 ```